IRSE - Institution of Railway Signal Engineers > Qualifications & Careers > Prizes & Awards

 If you want to nominate someone for an IRSE Merit Award, please read and complete the nomination form.

-John Chaddock, Park Signalling Ltd, has been awarded a Merit Award in 2023, click here for further details
+Rod Muttram FIRSE has been awarded a Merit Award in 2024, click here for further details

-David Stratton MIRSE has been awarded a Merit Award in 2023, click here for further details
+Derek Hotchkiss has been awarded a Merit Award in 2024, click here for further details

 Dell Award